TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 Application written in the **REST** architecture, working on data stored in the **PostgreSQL** database.
 The 'back-end' part has now been implemented along with the database in **Docker** containers on a VPS server under **Debian**.
-The 'front-end' part, communicating with the 'back-end' part, was placed in a different location using a simple service offered by Amazon Web Services (**AWS**).
+The 'front-end' part, communicating with the 'back-end' part, was placed in a different location using a service offered by Amazon Web Services (**AWS**).

 ![J-CountantAppImage](jcountant_01.jpg)